Classical calculation of radiative decay rates of hydrogenic Stark states: Theory

 The Schr\"odinger problem separates in these coordinates and the eigenfunctions can be expressed as products of parabolic oscillator solutions times the usual azimuthal solution, i.e., writing in the usual form $\xi_0=\varphi$ the quantum solutions are

+For a detailed description of the product-form wavefunctions see Ref.~\cite{Hey_2007}.
 We note that the two parabolic oscillator solutions are independent of each other.
-Using the WKB approach the radial equations for these oscillators can be re-written in such a form that the semi-classical quantization for the parabolic oscillator actions are quantized as half-integers~\cite{PhysRevA.26.1775,duncan2014trouble}, and labeled by non-negative integers $n_1$ and $n_2$ respectively.
+Using the semi-classical WKB approach the radial equations can be re-written in such a form that the parabolic oscillator actions are quantized as half-integers, $n_1+\tfrac{1}{2}$ and $n_2+\tfrac{1}{2}$ respectively~\cite{PhysRevA.26.1775,duncan2014trouble}.

 We are now taking the classical problem that emerges in the semi-classical quantization approach and pursue the calculation of Larmor radiation.
-In order to solve the problem analytically, carry out a canonical transformation on the six-dimensional Hamiltonian phase space from Cartesian coordinates and momenta $(x,y,z,p_{x},p_{y},p_{z})$ to the parabolic coordinates and momenta $(\xip,\xim,\xiz,\pip,\pim,\piz)$, given by
+In order to solve the problem analytically, carry out a canonical transformation on the six-dimensional Hamiltonian phase space from Cartesian coordinates and momenta $(x,y,z,p_{x},p_{y},p_{z})$ to the parabolic coordinates and momenta $(\xip,\xim,\xiz,\pip,\pim,\piz)$, given by equation~(\ref{eq:eq1}), and

 The inverse transformation is given by

 The variables $\xipm$ are both restricted to be non-negative.
 In the three-dimensional space through which the electron moves, the surface $\xip = C > 0$ is a two-dimensional paraboloid which has its vertex on the positive $z$ axis, and which opens downwards into the negative $z$ direction: